 updated personalization on the next server request, such as a refresh or full navigation, when the

-Node SDK evaluates the updated profile and renders a new response.
+server SDK evaluates the updated profile and renders a new response.

 A server-only application can still emit useful tracking, but the event names must match server facts.